 - Ordering policies are configured on a per-queue basis, with the default ordering policy set to FIFO.
 Fairness is usually best for on-demand, interactive, or exploratory workloads, while FIFO can be more efficient for predictable, recurring batch processing.
 You should segregate these different types of workloads into queues configured with the appropriate ordering policy. - In queues supporting both large and small applications, large applications can potentially "starve" (not receive sufficient resources).
-To avoid this scenario, use different queues for large and small jobs, or use size-based weighting to reduce the natural tendency of the ordering logic to favor smaller applications. - Use the yarn.scheduler.capacity.<queue-path>.maximum-am-resource-percent property to restrict the number of concurrent applications running in the queue to avoid a scenario in which too many applications are running simultaneously.
+To avoid this scenario, use different queues for large and small jobs, or use size-based weighting to reduce the natural tendency of the ordering logic to favor smaller applications. - Use the Maximum AM Resource Limit scheduler property to restrict the number of concurrent applications running in the queue to avoid a scenario in which too many applications are running simultaneously.
 Limits on each queue are directly proportional to their queue capacities and user limits.
 This property is specified as a float, for example: 0.5 = 50%.
-The default setting is 10%.
-This property can be set for all queues using the yarn.scheduler.capacity.maximum-am-resource-percent property, and can also be overridden on a per-queue basis using the yarn.scheduler.capacity.
+The default setting is 0.1=10%.
+This property can be set for all queues by setting the Maximum AM Resource Limit property at the root level, and can also be overridden on a per-queue basis by setting the Maximum AM Resource LimitSet Application Master Resource Limit on page 27property at the queue level.